interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 - ``PremiumRedeemThreshold = 1.2 (120%)``
 - ``MaxNominationRatio = (1.5 / 1.2) - 1 = 0.25 (25%)``

-In this example, a vault with 10 DOT locked as collateral can only receive 2.5 DOT through nomination.
+In this example, a Vault with 10 DOT locked as collateral can only receive 2.5 DOT through nomination.

 .. _setNominationEnabled:

 setNominationEnabled
 --------------------

-Set the feature flag for vault nomination.
+Set the feature flag for Vault nomination.

 Specification
 .............